mitchellgordon95/mitchellgordon95.github.io/_posts/2019-03-06-koan-of-names.md

 title:  "Koan of Names"
 categories: zen
 ---
-The master asked his student, "what is a ball?"
+The master asked her student, "what is a ball?"

 "It is round.
 It rolls, and sometimes bounces," the student replied.

 The master reached into his robe, revealing a perfect sphere.
-"What is this?" he asked.
+"What is this?" she asked.

 The student replied that it was a ball.